 - If not disposable, then be able to be laundered and machine-dried without damage or change to shape.

 Wearing a face covering is about protecting others and our community.
 Those with COVID-19, even those who do not know they have COVID-19, naturally expel droplets contaminated with the virus that causes COVID-19 when breathing, talking, sneezing, coughing, etc. Wearing a face covering in public shows you care enough to protect others.
-Additionally, limiting virus spread allows the campus to resume some normal operations, including face-to-face classes, without the need to return to exclusively full remote instruction and services.

 What is a public area?